flux-iac/tofu-controller/docs/use-tofu-controller/with-tf-runner-exposed-using-hostname-subdomain.md

   serviceAccountName: tf-runner
 ```

-The Runner's pod can then be targeted by TF-Controller using `<terraform_object_name>.tf-runner.<namespace>.svc.<cluster-domain> (helloworld.tf-runner.hello-world.svc.cluster.local)` as per Kubernetes specification instead of `IP-based pod DNS resolution`.
+The Runner's pod can then be targeted by tofu-controller using `<terraform_object_name>.tf-runner.<namespace>.svc.<cluster-domain> (helloworld.tf-runner.hello-world.svc.cluster.local)` as per Kubernetes specification instead of `IP-based pod DNS resolution`.

-The switch is performed by setting the following _Helm value_ `usePodSubdomainResolution: true` or running directly TF-controller with the option `--use-pod-subdomain-resolution=true`
+The switch is performed by setting the following _Helm value_ `usePodSubdomainResolution: true` or running directly tofu-controller with the option `--use-pod-subdomain-resolution=true`

-IMPORTANT: The gRPC communication between TF-Controller and Runner's pod is secured with mTLS.
-TF-controller generates a valid wildcard TLS certificate for `*.<namespace>.pod.<cluster-domain>` and `*.tf-runner.<namespace>.svc.<cluster-domain>` hosts on the Runner's namespace.
-The Runner's pod present this certificate during TLS handshake with TF-Controller.
+IMPORTANT: The gRPC communication between tofu-controller and Runner's pod is secured with mTLS. tofu-controller generates a valid wildcard TLS certificate for `*.<namespace>.pod.<cluster-domain>` and `*.tf-runner.<namespace>.svc.<cluster-domain>` hosts on the Runner's namespace.
+The Runner's pod present this certificate during TLS handshake with tofu-controller.